 Alongside my studies in South Africa, I was involved in, helped found and/or led several primarily youth- and student-driven social justice, climate justice, and sustainable development-focused organisations.
 As part of those organisations, I worked on a number of projects and campaigns, including: a campaign to fight against proposed fracking plans in South Africa; a wildlife conservation and career education program with low income schools; and a campaign advocating for South Africa to put in place a robust, just, and substantial carbon tax.

 After my studies in Makhanda, I worked with the Environmental Learning and Research Centre on community-based sustainable development and education projects, using indigenous amaXhosa knowledge to help low income families build food security and sustainable resilience.
 I also worked with the Applied Centre for Climate and Earth Systems Science, where I helped coordinate interdisciplinary educational workshops on earth systems science for university students across southern Africa.
-Then in 2012, I was awarded a Fulbright Scholarship to undertake a PhD in the United States – I had applied because I thought the United States was the metaphorical belly of the beast where action on climate change was most urgently and ethically needed.
+Then in 2012, I was awarded a Fulbright Scholarship to undertake a PhD in the United States – I had applied because I thought the United States as the world’s biggest historical climate polluter was the metaphorical belly of the beast where action on climate change was most urgently and ethically needed.
 So I packed my bags and headed to the United States, where for six years I researched, taught and advocated for climate justice.